 - The funds will be transferred to the department for dispersal to the student through biweekly payroll.

-- Departments will not be reimbursed for work done outside of the program dates of May 6 through August 8, 2020.
+- Departments will not be reimbursed for work done outside of the program dates.
+Summer 2021 program dates TBD.

 Need more information?

 Plan to attend the Last Minute Summer Opportunities/Summer Research Internship Seminar.
 Time and location TBD.